-Since inception, the General Atomics-led consortium has seen increases in the Demonstration Plant project costs, including expected final equipment costs, due to, among other factors, inflation.
-Accordingly, the project team has commenced discussions with the DoE and other government agencies regarding further cost-sharing opportunities to offset the increase in the anticipated project costs and further project objectives.
-In part to fund the Company's share of these cost increases, the Company announced, during December 2023, its intention to launch a rights offering to raise approximately \$36,000 in gross proceeds.
-In March 2024, the Company completed the rights offering for gross proceeds of approximately \$35,800 in which each holder of the Company's common shares as of the record date of December 15, 2023 was eligible to participate.
-The proceeds from this rights offering will be used to progress the Company's business strategy to support commercialization and fund activities to support the advancement of the Bear Lodge REE Project, which includes funding the operation of the Demonstration Plant for a period of time that is expected to be sufficient to provide the information to support a commercialization decision, acquiring real property, updating the mineral resource model and technical reports, and advancing permitting, environmental support, and basic engineering, as well as for other general corporate purposes.
-Even with these funds, however, the Company will still require substantial additional funds for the full permitting, development, and buildout of the Bear Lodge REE Project.
+To fund the Company's share of these cost increases, the Company announced, during December 2023, its intention to launch a rights offering.
+In March 2024, the Company completed the rights offering (the "2024 Rights Offering") for gross proceeds of approximately \$35,800, in which each holder of the Company's common shares as of the record date of December 15, 2023, was eligible to participate.
+The proceeds from the 2024 Rights Offering are being used to progress the Company's business strategy to support commercialization, which includes funding the operation of the Demonstration Plant for a period of time that is expected to be sufficient to provide the information to support a commercialization decision, as well as for other general corporate purposes.
+Even with these funds, however, the Company will still require substantial additional funds for the permitting, development, and build-out of the Bear Lodge REE Project.
 Ultimately, in the event the Company cannot secure additional financial resources, or complete a strategic transaction in the longer term, the Company may need to curtail or suspend its operational plans regarding the Bear Lodge REE Project or other initiatives, or potentially liquidate its business interests, and investors may lose all or part of their investment.